-From September 2021, deaneries across the diocese were asked to begin identifying the shape of future ministry in their area
+From September 2021, deaneries across the diocese are going to be asked to begin identifying the shape of future ministry in their area

 - In our context, based on our faith and with the gifts we have, what is God calling us to be and do? - What lay ministries are, or could be, emerging in our areas? - How should we best distribute paid clergy posts across our area?